JonathanReeve/template-course-website/content/index.md

  - [@seabrook_age_2019]
  - [@dilmegani_top_2020]

-### Assignment
+### Lab Assignment

 1. Design an algorithm that determines whom your fictional company will hire.
 2. Parameters TBA.
+2. Submit your Jupyter Notebook (.ipynb) file to CourseWorks.

 ## Week 5: Algorithmic and data-driven tools in the criminal justice system

 Required readings: